Universal sectors in superconformal defects: Universal sectors in BPS line defects

 As before, we begin by analyzing the displacement supermultiplets.
 To make the comparison clearer, we shall again draw a parallel with the $1/2$ BPS Wilson line in $\cN=4$ SYM.
 From \cite{Agmon:2020pde}, the displacement multiplets are specified by

-where, also in this case, the arrows represent the $Q$ actions and the Dynkin labels refers to the corresponding preserved algebra.
-For the displacement in SYM this is the same as \ref{subsec: Universality in 1/2 BPS wilson line N=4 SYM}, while for the $\osp(4^*\vert2)$ one, the only difference is on the R-charge Dynkin labels associated with $\su(2)_{\cR}$.
+where, also in this case, the arrows represent the $Q$ actions and the Dynkin labels refer to the corresponding preserved algebra.
+For the displacement in SYM this is the same as in Sec. \ref{subsec: Universality in 1/2 BPS wilson line N=4 SYM}, while for the $\osp(4^*\vert2)$ one, the only difference is on the R-charge Dynkin labels associated with $\su(2)_{\cR}$.

 Hence, we define the defect operators as